-Small Idaho ISP 'Punishes' Twitter And Facebook's 'Censorship'...By Blocking Access To Them Entirely
+Small Idaho ISP 'Punishes' Twitter And Facebook's 'Censorship' ...
+By Blocking Access To Them Entirely

 So that certainly sounds like a DNS-level IP blacklist, which users have to call in to be whitelisted from.

-Of course in the wake of the Trump net neutrality repeal this doesn't run afoul of federal rules...because there are no federal rules.
+Of course in the wake of the Trump net neutrality repeal this doesn't run afoul of federal rules ... because there are no federal rules.
 But it's still a problematic, dumb idea and a slippery slope for an ISP to inject itself into the information stream in such a hamfisted fashion.
 With industry BFF Ajit Pai on the way out, and the Biden administration purportedly keen to restore net neutrality, it's extremely unlikely any major ISPs would follow down this particular rabbit hole and draw regulatory scrutiny.
-Still, it should add some interesting...flavor to the debate when it inevitably heats up later this year.
+Still, it should add some interesting ... flavor to the debate when it inevitably heats up later this year.

 Either way, engaging in blocking to protest "censorship" that isn't actually happening isn't a great look.